-From a purely environmental-footprint perspective, as might be expected, digital events are nearly always more sustainable than their physical counterparts.
-Given the removal of attendee travel from the equation, many digital events reduce emissions by 95 percent or more compared with a typical in-person conference.
-During our studies of event emissions trends at MeetGreen, we began to see, however, a dramatic increase during digital events of swag and gift boxes being mailed directly to participants' homes.
-This can negate environmental gains gleaned from going virtual.
-For example, a two-day 1,000-person digital event would see its emissions increase 96 percent (!) simply by mailing a standard 10-pound gift box to each attendee.
-Even lighter items on a seemingly small scale can have significant impacts when viewed as one-way flights and shipments to attendees' homes.
+From a purely environmental perspective, digital events are nearly always more sustainable than their physical counterparts.
+Taking attendee travel out of the equation, most digital events reduce emissions by 95 percent or more compared with a typical in-person conference.
+Studying event emissions trends, however, we began to see a dramatic increase during digital events of swag and gifts being mailed to participants.
+This can negate earth-friendly gains of going virtual.
+For example, a two-day 1,000-person digital event would see its emissions increase 96 percent (!) by mailing a standard 10-pound gift box to each attendee.
+Even lighter items can have significant impacts when viewed as one-way flights and shipments to attendees’ homes.

 Alternatives to Physical Gifting

 Commit to Net-Zero Carbon

 Alarming evidence of the man-made climate crisis should be a call to action

 One organization is rethinking traditional gifting with an eye towards sustainability.
 Unwrapit tackles the carbon emissions and landfill issues associated with swag and gifting by substituting items with experiential, digital and charitable options instead.

 Since March 2021, the company has helped its customers send more than 2,500 gifts virtually — 2,500 fewer parcels loaded onto trucks, trains and airplanes.
 Unwrapit also encourages its customers to include at least one “gift for the planet” and a “gift to pay it forward” in the options presented to recipients.
 For example, you can offer MasterClass subscriptions, SpaFinder wellness gift cards and Charity on Top gift cards.